SamsShow/pushindexer/packages/x402-sdk/README.md

 #### Option 2: Private Key (Agents/Server-Side) ⚡

-Perfect for automated agents and server-side applications.
-Transactions are signed automatically.
+Perfect for automated agents and server-side applications. **Calls facilitator contract directly** - no API needed!

 ```typescript
 // ⚠️ WARNING: Only use private keys in secure server-side environments!